Why Does My Cane Corso’s Stink [In Detail Guide]

 Does Your Cane Corso Have Anal Gland Problems

-An anal gland infection in dogs may cause a foul odor.
+An anal gland infection in dogs may cause a foul odour.
 The presence of bacteria in the glands can cause this infection.
-Left untreated, it can lead to further health issues, such as severe diarrhea and death.
+Left untreated, it can lead to further health issues, such as severe diarrhoea and death.
 To treat and prevent anal gland issues, you must address the underlying cause.
-This may include changing your dog’s food or treating other medical issues causing your Cane Corso’s bad odor.
+This may include changing your dog’s food or treating other medical problems causing Cane Corso’s lousy odour.

-However, if the infection persists or worsens after treatment, surgery may be necessary to remove infected glands and treat the infection at its source.
-Leaking anal glands can also contribute to bad odor in your dog.
+However, if the infection persists or worsens after treatment, surgery may be necessary to remove infected glands and treat the disease at its source.
+Leaking anal glands can also contribute to foul odour in your dog.
 Chronic inflammation or infection of these glands can result in a pungent smell.

-Other disorders, such as diabetes mellitus, rhinitis, and sinusitis, could also cause bad Breath in your Cane Corso.
-These diseases often affect the upper respiratory system and can result in various symptoms, including bad Breath.
+Other disorders, such as diabetes mellitus, rhinitis, and sinusitis, could also cause lousy Breath in your Cane Corso.
+These diseases often affect the upper respiratory system and can result in various symptoms, including awful Breath.
 If you notice Bad Breath in your dog and suspect it is due to an anal gland problem, consult your vet for diagnosis and treatment options.

 6. Are You Cleaning Your Cane Corso’s Ears Regularly